bih/nexmo-developer/_documentation/audit/building-blocks/get-events-with-filtering.md

 ## Parameters

 You can filter the list of event objects returned by using query parameters.
-The parameters than can be specified are shown in the following table:
+The parameters that can be specified are shown in the following table:

 Query Parameter | Description
 --- | ---